 ENCOURAGE A STUDENT

-One of the most important things you can do is to encourage a promising student to pursue fellowships and refer them to the Office of Student Fellowships & Awards.
+One of the most important things you can do is to encourage a promising student to pursue fellowships and refer them to the Student Fellowships unit.
 Students are much more likely to consider fellowships when they’ve been encouraged by a trusted mentor.
 I am looking for students with ambition and passion in areas such as community engagement, research, campus leadership, public service, environmentalism, or language study.

 MENTOR A STUDENT